-That was ten years ago or so.
+That was more than fifteen years ago.
 I finally figured out how books come into existence, and I’ve helped midwife quite a lot of them over the years.
 The best part, though, is that I’ve finally figured out what editors (should) do:

 - We should be completely honest with you about your manuscript.
-Nobody wants to pay a lot of money to get jerked around.
+Nobody likes being jerked around.

 - We should be encouraging, because writing can be an emotionally draining process.